 On completion, it is hoped managers will have garnered the requisite knowledge and confidence to implement positive changes to their working environment.

 Please note IOSH Managing Safely may be completed online with 16-32 hours’ worth of learning.
 Many providers will also be happy to set up multiple licenses for entire workforce to take the qualification, and work with you to set goals and time frames to ensure all members of staff pass.
-To discover more about this course and the options available to you, click here.
+Discover more about the IOSH Managing Safely course and the options available to you.

 In addition to IOSH Working Safely and Managing Safely, the institution delivers sector specific training – including the likes of IOSH Managing Safely in Aviation and IOSH Managing Safely in Construction.